Skip to main content

 Lojas Riachuelo S.A.: important department store chain in Brazil trading there and focused on clothing.
 Moreover, the company is controlled by billionaire Nevaldo Rocha through ownership of the fashion maker known as Grupo Guararapes Confecções S.A. while currently reporting over $ 1 billion a year in sales.

 Companhia Zaffari Comércio e Indústria Limitada: privately-held Brazilian retail champion focused on upscale supermarkets and hypermarkets in the State of São Paulo and the South Region of Brazil while developing and operating indoor malls on the side.
-The company was founded in 1935 by the late Francisco José Zaffari with the help of his wife then and today descendants of the couple are a tight-knit family who remain low-profile owners of the company in full.
-The company makes close to $ 3 billion a year in sales and employs close to 15,000 associates.
+The company was founded in 1935 by the late Francisco José Zaffari with the help of his wife then and today descendants of the deceased couple are a tight-knit family who remain low-profile owners of the company in full.
+The company makes close to $ 3 billion a year in sales and has over 15,000 associates on its payroll.

 Raia Drogasil S.A.: biggest pharmacy store chain in Brazil.
 Although widely-held in Brazil after trading there, Brazilian entrepreneur Carlos Pires Oliveira Días owns about 26% of the company and controls it as well through super-voting common stock.
 Moreover, the company comprises around 1,500 pharmacies under a handful of banners throughout Brazil and makes more than $ 3 billion a year in sales.